kyleburton/sandbox/writing/bash/20241027-idioms-and-practices.md

+# OSX and Your Default Interactive Shell

+In 2025, while Apple continues to ship `bash`, they have changed the default shell to be `zsh` (which is a fine shell), and regressed the version they ship ([likely due to the Copyright](https://apple.stackexchange.com/questions/208312/why-does-apple-ship-bash-3-2) that newer versions of bash are distributed with).
+If you find it valuable to write your shell scripts using `bash` and want it to be your interactive shell, you can install it via `homebrew` and set it as your default shell.
+[This stackoverflow post covers the steps](https://stackoverflow.com/questions/77052638/changing-default-shell-from-zsh-to-bash-on-macos-catalina-and-beyond).

+# Choose Different Habits for Scripting vs Interactive Use

 While shell scripting with can be a gentle ramp up from just using the command line (you can literally take what you type at the command line and put it into a `*.sh` file as the starting basis for your scripts), there are a few practices that I've found to eliminate or reduce surprises, gotchas and save me from having to spend time debugging.

+* Set the "shebang"
+* Use `shellcheck`
+* Enable error checking
+* Use a `main`

 The first is adding the common [shebang](https://www.tutorialspoint.com/using-shebang-hash-in-linux-scripts). at the top of your script: